 Help Your Kids Start School With The Right Shoes

-Every August, parents get their kids new shoes so they can look sharp on their first day of school!
+Every August, parents get their kids new shoes for school so they can look sharp on their first day!
 But did you know that children’s feet have specific needs and requirements that must be considered when fitting them with a new pair of shoes?

 Velcro vs. Laces

 Your children’s new shoes for school should be secured properly for safety and function, so the type of closure is very important.
 Aside from slip-on shoes, the two main options out there are velcro and laces.

 Unless your kid can properly lace up his/her own shoes, stick with velcro and transition to the second pair of shoes with laces, which they can learn with at home.

 Why?
 Because laces left undone can become a hazard to your child.
 If the lace bows don’t look “cool”, they can still be tied securely and tucked under the tongue for the designed look.

 Since kids’ feet are not as strong and developed as adult feet, it is much easier for an improper shoe to overpower and block the natural motions of the joints in the feet.

 Our Fitting Experts often see cases of stiff, oversized shoes (which do not allow natural foot function) leading to pain in the feet, ankles, knees, and legs.

 At Kintec, when we fit children with new shoes for school, we always make sure that we are not limiting the feet.